 If I have unlimited data on my phone, is the hotspot data free?

 This depends on the plan.
 Most cell plans have some allotment of hotspot data included, and many offer unlimited hotspot data at reduced speeds.
 Others may require you to pay extra for high-speed hotspot data.

 We think T-Mobile’s Go5G Plus and Verizon’s Unlimited Ultimate are the best unlimited hotspot plans for most people, due to the generous high-speed data allotments and wide coverage areas of the providers.

 Can a hotspot replace home internet?

-No, a hotspot isn’t designed to replace home internet for most households, although it can work for some households that use very limited data.
+Maybe.
+A hotspot isn’t really designed to replace home internet for most households, although it can work for some households that use very limited data.
 If you don’t stream video content, use video conferencing, or upload photos to social networks, then a hotspot could provide enough data at a reasonable cost.
-But if your household uses a lot of data, you could end up paying hundreds of dollars in data overage fees.
+But if your household uses a lot of data, you could end up spending most of the month with drastically reduced speeds.

 If you’re interested in getting home internet through cellular data, we recommend checking out Verizon 5G Home Internet or T-Mobile Home Internet instead of using a mobile hotspot, as these options give you unlimited data at an affordable price.